-Understanding Negligence Principles Including Duty of Care and Standard of Care
+Understanding Negligence Liability Principles Including Duty of Care and Breach of Standard of Care Concepts

 Generally speaking, negligence is the doing of something which a reasonably prudent person would not do, or the failure to do something which a reasonably prudent person would do, under circumstances similar to that found in a case.
 Negligence is relative to the circumstances.
 Negligent conduct gives rise, through an act or omission, to an unreasonable risk of harm.

 A case in negligence may be founded when: